bolongz/Julia_programming_lecture_notes/README.md

 #Some important chagnes made by Bolong

 1. Compatible with Julia 1.0.3
-2. Some chiese notes are made
+2. Some chinese notes are made
-3. More test sentence
+3. More test sentences